YangTaeSung/Scinable-Swift/README.md

 # Scinable-Swift

 ## Outline
-Swift Labs on Scinable International Internships
+Swift programming exercises I worked on in Shinable